Wilfred Rhodes: Triangular tournament

 On their return home for the 1912 season England, captained by C. B. Fry, were involved in the first-ever triangular Test tournament, consisting of matches between England, Australia and South Africa.
-This experiment was severely affected by wet weather, the weakness of the South African side, and a dispute among the Australian side which resulted in substandard team being sent.
+This experiment was severely affected by wet weather, the weakness of the South African side, and a dispute among the Australian side which resulted in a substandard team being sent.
 Rhodes played as Hobbs' opening partner in each of England's six matches and once again won praise from Wisden.
 In England's first match, a victory against South Africa, Rhodes scored 36, his steady defence being described as invaluable.
 In the following drawn game against Australia, Hobbs and Rhodes scored 112 for the first wicket.
 Rhodes scored 59, his first 52 runs being scored out of a total of 77 before he slowed down; Wisden reported that the later part of his innings was "as cautious as the first part was brilliant".
 Later in the match Rhodes bowled and took three wickets for 59, his only bowling success of the tournament.

 After a quiet second match against South Africa, Rhodes scored 92 out of a total of 203 in a rain-ruined game against Australia.
 The difficult batting conditions were such that Fry described Rhodes as "digging his runs out of the slush."
 Rhodes had another poor match against South Africa, but in the final match against Australia, which would decide the winner of the tournament, Rhodes scored 49 in an opening stand of 107 with Hobbs in the first innings, considered a great achievement in testing batting conditions.
 England went on to win in the match and hence the tournament.
 Rhodes had scored 204 runs at an average of 51.00 against Australia, but only 53 runs at an average of 13.25 against the South Africans.
 In all first-class matches that summer, Rhodes scored 1,576 runs (averaging 30.90), and took 53 wickets (average 21.98), his lowest total of wickets in an English season, and only the second time since 1903 that he had not completed the double.